Tap to close

 Civil conspiracy claims require careful evidence gathering to establish each element.
 Unlike single-party torts, conspiracy demands proof of coordinated action, which is rarely documented explicitly.
 Plaintiffs must build their case through direct and circumstantial evidence.

 Agreement: Direct evidence (written agreements, recorded conversations, testimony from participants) is ideal but rare.
 More commonly, plaintiffs rely on circumstantial evidence: parallel conduct by alleged conspirators, meetings or communications between them, common financial interests, coordinated timing of actions, and patterns suggesting a common plan.
-Courts require that the inference of agreement be the only reasonable explanation for the facts proven.

-For unlawful means conspiracy, constructive intent must be shown—that defendants knew or should have known their unlawful conduct would harm the plaintiff.
-Evidence showing the defendants understood the nature of their conduct, its likely effects, and the plaintiff's vulnerability strengthens the case.
+Purpose or intent: For predominant purpose conspiracy, plaintiffs must prove the defendants' true objective.
+For unlawful means conspiracy, constructive intent must be shown: that defendants knew or should have known their unlawful conduct would harm the plaintiff.

 Causation and damages: Plaintiffs must prove the conspiracy caused their loss.
 Financial records, lost contracts, expert testimony on market conditions, and evidence of the plaintiff's business trajectory before and after the conspiracy are typical.
-Where multiple factors may have contributed to the loss, careful economic analysis is required to isolate the harm attributable to the conspiracy.

-Civil conspiracy claims often arise alongside other economic torts.
+Conspiracy claims often arise alongside other economic torts.
 Counsel must consider whether to plead conspiracy alone or in combination with inducing breach of contract, interference with economic relations, defamation, intimidation, or causing loss by unlawful means.
 Each tort has distinct elements and advantages.

 Advantages of pleading conspiracy: